trentreimer/LightRailMVC/README.md

 - open source
 - environment-friendly ;-)

-There are many frameworks for PHP which employ MVC or a similar pattern, and they all have a much larger featureset than LightRail.
+There are many frameworks for PHP which employ the MVC pattern, and they all have a much larger featureset than LightRailMVC.
 It may very well be that you are better served by using one of them.
-Shop and see.
-But unfortunately, when frameworks are built to be comprehensive they also turn into a 10 pound Swiss army knife - feature-rich but cumbersome.
+But unfortunately, most feature-heavy frameworks turn into a 10 pound Swiss army knife that has many tools but slows you down.

-LightRail takes the opposite approach.
+LightRailMVC takes the opposite approach.
 It just handles incoming requests and organizes your application codebase.
 Then it lets PHP, which is itself a web application language, handle the rest.
 This is what makes it so light.

 #### Fast

-Accordingly, you will notice that LightRail is significantly faster than other PHP frameworks.
+Accordingly, you will notice that LightRailMVC is significantly faster than other PHP frameworks.
 Which is nice, because good performance translates into being able to handle more site traffic volume.

 #### Simple

 Another benefit of using a minimal framework is that there is minimal learning time needed before you can start working with it.
 PHP is designed to handle most web programming tasks on its own, and good third-party libraries already exist for common needs.
 Why re-invent the wheel?

-When you examine some of the more expansive frameworks you can actually find methods in classes with multiple levels of inheritance, whose only job is to call a pre-existing PHP function!
+When you examine the more expansive frameworks you actually find methods in classes with multiple levels of inheritance, whose only job is to call a pre-existing PHP function!
 This might impress dogmatic OOP purists but it certainly doesn't impress your server.
 And when your server slows down, it doesn't impress your users.

 #### Flexible

-LightRail does not presume that you lack ideas of your own, nor does it force you down a rigid coding path.
+LightRailMVC does not presume that you lack ideas of your own, nor does it force you down a rigid coding path.
 It is ammenable to your own coding decisions.

 #### Open Source

-LightRail is open source.
+LightRailMVC is open source.
 You can easily modify it to suit your own needs and there is no malware hiding in it.

 #### Environment-Friendly

 This point was mostly tongue in cheek, but not entirely.
 Hardware consumes power and creates disposal issues at the end of its life cycle.
-By getting more out of your hardware you reduce carbon emissions, toxic waste and operating costs.
+By running efficient code you get more out of your hardware and consume less power, which in turn reduces carbon emissions, toxic waste and operating costs.

 ## Features

-LightRail's features include:
+LightRailMVC's features include:

 - Standardized application code organization
 - Meaningful URLs (a.k.a. "pretty urls")